clockworklabs/SpacetimeDB/docs/docs/sdks/c-sharp/quickstart.md

 We'll work outside-in, first defining our `Main` function at a high level, then implementing each behavior it needs.
 We need `Main` to do several things:

-1. Initialize the AuthToken module, which loads and stores our authentication token to/from local storage.
+1. Initialize the `AuthToken` module, which loads and stores our authentication token to/from local storage.
-2. Create the SpacetimeDBClient instance.
+2. Create the `SpacetimeDBClient` instance.
 3. Register callbacks on any events we want to handle.
 These will print to standard output messages received from the database and updates about users' names and online statuses.
-4. Start our processing thread, which connects to the SpacetimeDB module, updates the SpacetimeDB client and processes commands that come in from the input loop running in the main thread.
+4. Start our processing thread which connects to the SpacetimeDB module, updates the SpacetimeDB client and processes commands that come in from the input loop running in the main thread.
 5. Start the input loop, which reads commands from standard input and sends them to the processing thread.
 6. When the input loop exits, stop the processing thread and wait for it to exit.